5G Mobile Network Traffic Modeling

 - What is the impact of increased consumer femtocell penetration in a market?

 - How much traffic is likely to be offloaded to WiFi in a given market?

-- How many WiFi hotspots are required in a given market to reduce congestion on the 3G (or 4G) networks?
+- How many WiFi hotspots are required in a given market to reduce congestion on the 4G LTE and 5G networks?

-- What is the likely impact on user experience from more efficient use of data bandwidth in mobile devices?
+- What is the likely impact of more efficient use of data bandwidth in 5G mobile devices on user experience?